 Jalan Kayu Aya No.99

 Earth Cafe is the quintessential picture of a health-conscious restaurant in Seminyak.
-It’s got the name, it’s got the snazzy food styling, it’s got the organic product section, and most importantly, it’s got the vegan friendly menu.
+It’s got the name, it’s got the snazzy food styling, it’s got the organic product section, and most importantly, it’s got the vegan-friendly menu.
 They also tote their compliance with Western food handling standards.
 The emphasis isn’t on one particular genre of cuisine but rather on the organic, no MSG, non-GMO values.
-Founded in 2002 by nutritionist Liat Solomon, Earth Cafe is on a mission to transform toxic diets and lifestyles into nourishing ones, or at least provide a stepping stone for the skeptics.
+Founded in 2002 by nutritionist Liat Solomon, Earth Cafe is on a mission to transform toxic diets and lifestyles into nourishing ones, or at least provide a stepping stone for the sceptics.
 The “Earth Market” within the cafe stocks over 1000 earthy products for eating, wearing, and slathering all over your skin.

 The food here tends to come in rainbow ensembles of sweet and savoury bowls.
 You can go for the blended frozen fruit with super food and homemade granola toppings, or chow down on soba noodles with tempeh, fresh veggies, and toasted sesame dressing.
 But it doesn’t stop there.
-Beyond bowls you can choose from healthy pizzas and tacos, or a nutritious daikon, shiitake, miso soup.
+Beyond bowls, you can choose from healthy pizzas and tacos, or nutritious daikon, shiitake, miso soup.
 The menu goes on and on through various platters and sandwich soup platters and it’s virtually impossible not to find something you’re into.
 Similar to other busy Seminyak hot-spots, you might need to be a little patient with the service and set your watch to beach time.